hvianna/audioMotion-analyzer/README.md

 *Available since v1.3.0*

 Customize the spacing between bars in [octave bands modes](#mode-number).
 Use an **integer** number for a fixed amount of pixels, or a **fractional** number for a proportion of the bar width.

-For example, `barSpace = 0.5` will make the spacing half the width of the bar, while `barSpace = 1.5` will make it 50% wider than the bars themselves.
+For example, `barSpace = 0.5` will make the spacing half the width of the bar, while `barSpace = 1.5` will result in spacing 50% wider than the bars themselves.

 `barSpace = 0` will effectively show contiguous bars, unless the [LED effect](#showleds-boolean) is on, in which case a minimum spacing is enforced.

-Defaults to **2** for historical reasons, but the proportional mode is encouraged for more consistent results in different resolutions.
+Defaults to **2** for historical reasons, but fractional values are encouraged for more consistent results.

 ### `dataArray` *[UInt8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) array* *(Read only)*